Massage therapist arriving for a house call massage session, carrying equipment bag in a well‑lit hallway of client's homePin it

 Response from Institute for Integrative Healthcare Studies

-While house calls, or out calls as they are sometimes called, can be convenient for the client, they have the potential for being quite dangerous for the massage therapist.
+While house calls, or outcalls as they are sometimes called, can be convenient for the client, they have the potential for being quite dangerous for the massage therapist.
+Taking a few preemptive steps can greatly increase your safety and help ensure that the session remains professional for both you and your client.

 The best way to stay safe is by taking preemptive steps:

-Too many massage therapists going to a house call session have been, at the very least, surprised by the expectations of a new client and, at worst, been assaulted or even killed, simply by not taking safety precautions.
+Too many massage therapists going to a house call session have been, at the very least, surprised by the expectations of a new client and, at worst, placed in unsafe situations simply by not taking safety precautions.
+Clear communication, strong boundaries, and proactive planning can make outcall work both safe and professionally rewarding.

 Earn continuing education credit for this article contained in our Health Maintenance – Body & Mind series.
 Click here to enroll.